School-Based Health Care

 - Increased health knowledge among students

-Funding may be used to support the development of new school-based health centers and/or the integration of mental or dental health services into existing school-based health centers.
-In some cases, the initiative may support the development of mental and/or dental health services that are not part of a comprehensive school-based health center but that are coordinated with other community-based primary care services.
+Funding was used to support the development of new school-based health centers and/or the integration of mental or dental health services into existing school-based health centers.
+In some cases, the initiative supported the development of mental and/or dental health services that are not part of a comprehensive school-based health center but that are coordinated with other community-based primary care services.